top of page

 I'm interested in the role that photography has played in defining what it means to be Appalachian.
 I utilize historic photographic processes in an attempt to redefine us, to tell our own stories.
 In a region where visual portrayals of stereotypes have permeated throughout history and shaped the lives of its people, it seems to me that there is power in creating our own representations.

-Photograph by Taryn Ferro
+Photos by Taryn Ferro

 bottom of page